-José Pacheco, a landscape architect currently working at the Algarve's Regional Coordination and Development Commission (CCDR-Algarve), and a former of the Department of Nature Conservation and Forestry of the Algarve, will take over the Polis presidency on Thursday, according to the Environment Ministry.
+José Pacheco, a landscape architect currently working at the Algarve's Regional Coordination and Development Commission (CCDR-Algarve), and was formerly at the Department of Nature Conservation and Forestry of the Algarve, will take over the Polis presidency on Thursday, according to the Environment Ministry.
 Rogério Gomes is a Law graduate.

 The demolition plan for Ria Formosa island properties at Hangares, Farol and Culatra remains on the cards but now in consultation with those affected and will concentrate on vacant properties, leaving aside those that are lived in by islanders.

 Teixeira had to resign or be sacked because he was pressing ahead with demolitions in the face of legitimate claims from islanders that they had every right to live in their homes.